-What does it cost to stay at the Veterans House?
+What does it cost to stay at the Veteran House?

-How can I help support the Veterans House?
+How can I help support the Veteran House?

 You can also help out by volunteering your time and talents at the Veterans House.
 For information on volunteer opportunities and how to go about becoming a volunteer, please contact VA Voluntary Service (see below).

 The Voluntary Service receives donations and coordinates volunteers.
 The Dr. Otis Bowen Veteran House has specific needs - click here for the Project List.